tcj2001/bitunix-automated-crypto-trading/README.md

-# Bitunix Auto Trading Platform
+# Bitunix Futures Auto Trading Platform

-A real-time cryptocurrency trading platform built with FastAPI and WebSocket technology using Bitunix API and websockets.
+A real-time cryptocurrency trading platform built with FastAPI and WebSocket technology using Bitunix API and websockets for Futures.
 The platform provides automated trading capabilities, real-time market data visualization, and portfolio management features.

 ## Current Issue
 sometimes Web page takes a long time to load, need to investigate the issue